Best Garden Tours in Boston

 The Victorian architecture, English-style parks, exquisitely restored brownstones, and former factories transformed into high-end lofts form the perfect setting for the South End Garden Tour, held each year in June.
 (Find exact dates on the Boston Event Calendar for June.)

-Rutland-Washington Community Garden in Boston's South End
+Rutland/Washington Community Garden in Boston's South End

-Rutland/Washington Community Garden in full bloom in Boston's South End
+Rutland/Washington Community Garden in Boston's South End

 The South End Garden Tour is self-guided.
 When you arrive at the designated meeting spot (see the Boston Event Calendar for June for details), you'll be given a map and descriptions of each garden.